 - Audit defense: You can get third-party audit defense for free through a third party.
 You’ll get help answering audit questions or even get representation before the IRS or your state government if it’s needed.

-- Guarantees: Credit Karma guarantees that you’ll get the maximum refund, or they’ll refund the difference, up to $100.
+- Guarantees: Credit Karma guarantees that you’ll get the maximum refund, or they’ll refund the difference, up to $100 in the form of a gift card.
 Additionally, if the IRS or your state penalizes you for inaccuracy, you can get up to $1,000 in the form of gift cards to offset the cost.